 This API is designed to be used in conjunction with other APIs and elements on the web platform, notably: XMLHttpRequest (e.g. with an overloaded send() method for File or Blob objects), postMessage, DataTransfer (part of the drag and drop API defined in [HTML5,])and Web Workers.
 Additionally, it should be possible to programmatically obtain a list of files from the input element when it is in the File Upload state[HTML5].

 Multiple file upload

 Support for the same events as the other modules

 Upload files via chunks, effectively walking around the ASP.NET max files size limitation.

 Limitation of the File Api module:

-- No file filtering, i.e. it is not possible to filter the select files dialog with the allowed extensions, because the latterfunctionality is not yet implemented by any browser.
-This is the only disadvantage of File API compared to Silverlight.
+- No file filtering, i.e. it is not possible to filter the selected files dialog with the allowed extensions, because the latter functionality is not yet implemented by any browser.
+This is the only disadvantage of the File API compared to Silverlight.

-The File Api module is supported by the following browsers: FireFox 3.6 or grater, Google Chrome, Safari 5
+The File Api module is supported by the following browsers: FireFox 3.6 or greater, Google Chrome, Safari 5

 |Upload Module||Browser Support|